Helmerich & Payne, Inc. (HP) Dividends

 |Current Price||DDM Fair Value Target:||Forecasted Gain:|

 The Dividend Discount Model (DDM) is a valuation model that attempts to determine a fair share price for a stock, based on the dividend it provides in comparison to several company-specific metrics indicative of the riskiness of the stock and the financial health of the company.
-As for HP, the dividend discount model StockNews created for the company implies a positive return of 121.2%.
-To help understand and contextualize the model's evaluation of HP, investors may wish to consider are:
+Regarding Helmerich & Payne Inc, the DDM model, as implemented by StockNews, implies a negative return of 6.66% relative to its current price.
+Digging deeper, the aspects of Helmerich & Payne Inc's dividend discount model that we found most interesting were:

 HP Dividend Chart